lba-studio/newswatch-extension/README.md

 The extension is currently being reviewed by the Chrome Web Store team.
 I'll update the README when it is published in Chrome Web Store.

+_That being said_, if you're keen on trying out the latest build:

+1. Download the latest build from (https://github.com/lba-studio/zenti/releases/latest/download/zenti.zip)
+2. Unzip
+3. Load the content you just unzipped as [an unpacked extension](https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest).

 # Getting started

 **This extension is currently under closed beta with families and friends.
 Message me if you want an invite!**